 There are six science laboratories at Haileybury Rendall School.
 These labs allow students to take part in theory and practical classes and have modern science equipment.

 Haileybury Rendall School has dedicated Dance and Drama studios.
 These studios have professional lighting, staging, props and costumes for the students to use for plays and musicals.

-The Strong Girl Centre is a recreational space for female Aboriginal students.
+The Stars Foundation Centre is a recreational space for female Aboriginal students.
 In the centre, students can take part in activities such as art and craft.
 There is a staff member based in the centre to provide around-the-clock support to students if required.

 The Pool facility features a 50-metre outdoor swimming pool.
 The Pool is available to be used for various water activities, including swimming lessons and lifesaving, as well as School events such as the Swimming Carnival.

 13. Student Wellbeing Centre